 The front of the brake line connection was along the front left side of

-the van body, the front connector nut actually came loose and leaked a
+the van body, the front connector nut actually came loose easily and

 little fluid.
 I retightened it until I could get the rear coupler

 directly screwed into the flexible hose that